 Although the payments made to the contractor are described as unitary payments, they have been calculated to compensate the contractor for the fair value of the services they provide, the capital expenditure incurred and interest payable whilst the capital expenditure remains to be reimbursed.
-The liability outstanding to pay the liability to the contractor for capital expenditure incurred is as follows:
+The liability outstanding to pay to the contractor for capital expenditure incurred is as follows:

-Contractor Liability 2010/11 £000's 2011/12 £000's

-Balance outstanding at start of year - -

-Payments during the year - (185)

-Capital expenditure incurred in the year 31,606

-Balance outstanding at year-end 31,421
+Contractor Liability 2011/12 £000 2012/13 £000 Balance outstanding at start of year - 31,421 Payments during the year (185) (598) Capital expenditure incurred in the year 31,606 9 Balance outstanding at year-end 31,421 30,831

-44. Impairment Losses
+42. Impairment Losses

-During 2011/12 the Council's valuers, Wilks, Head and Eve have reviewed the Council's properties for any downward revaluations that may have occurred for reasons other than changes in market values.
-They have confirmed that there have been no such impairment losses relating to the Council's properties for the number of exit packages and total cost per band.
-Of this total £230k related to the Divisional Director for Legal and Democratic Services, £175k related to the City Learning Centre Manager, £148k related to the Head of Skills & Learning and £110k related to the Divisional Director for Assurance and Risk.
-The remaining £6.8m related to 297 officers across the Council who were made redundant, in part through the Council's Voluntary Severance Scheme and its overall service transformation programme.
+During 2012/13 the Council's valuers, Wilks, Head & Eve, reviewed the Council's properties for any downward revaluations that may have occurred for reasons other than changes in market values.
+They have confirmed that there have been no such impairment losses relating to the Council's properties.

-45. Termination Benefits
+43. Termination Benefits

-As a result of the reorganisation of its service delivery, a number of employees were made redundant by the Council during 2011/12.
-Liabilities incurred during 2011/12, including the strain on the Pension Fund, totalled £7.5m (2010/11 £3.6m) - see Note 36
+As a result of the reorganisation of its service delivery, a number of employees were made redundant by the Council during 2012/13.
+Liabilities incurred during 2012/13, including the strain on the Pension Fund, totalled £2.0m (2011/12 £7.5m) - (see note 34d) for further details).
+This amount related to 88 officers across the Council who were made redundant, in part through the Council's Voluntary Severance Scheme and its overall service transformation programme.

-46. Pensions Schemes Accounted for as Defined Contribution Schemes
+44. Pensions Schemes accounted for as Defined Contribution Schemes